MattByName/Pico-RssMaker/README.md

 # Pico-RssMaker
 Very basic RSS plugin for Pico.
 Generates RSS feed of all pages with a date.
+Tested on my installation of pico (1.0.4).
 The plugin is based on:

 * [Pico-RSS-Plugin](https://github.com/gilbitron/Pico-RSS-Plugin)
 * [Pico_Sitemap](https://github.com/DaveKin/Pico_Sitemap)